influenist/Mi-NB-Gaming-Laptop-MacOS/README.md

-# Hackintosh Effort for Xiaomi Mi Notebook & Gaming laptops
+# MacOS Effort for Xiaomi Mi Notebook & Gaming laptops
 The project goal is to develop and maintain MacOS support for all Xiaomi Notebook (Air / Pro) & Gaming Laptops.

 # Releases